The print industry urgently needs new approaches. One suggestion you have about what is needed next?

 Is there a limit to the technological “fixes”.
 Should machine manufacturers have a broader approach?

 The industry always requires something new in terms of quality.
 This helps a company gain profit.
 Herein I would once again stress on the point that machine manufacturers should have 100% knowledge about technology and how he is manufacturing his product.
 Much more importantly, the manufacturer should inculcate the knowledge in his entire unit.
 I feel this is the technological fix which is most necessary.

 A packaging launch which made you go, WOW!

 Webtech’s label on the saline bottle which provides additional strength while it's hung.

 A software trick or a tech app everyone in our industry should know about.

-One book about print or packaging that you have read which is a must read according to you?
+One book about print or packaging which is a must-read according to you?

 Handbook of Print Media by Helmut Kipphan and Structural Package Designs Paperback by Pepin Van Roojen